apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Roles defines all the roles that the component can assume.
+<p>Defines all the roles that the component can assume.
-Cannot be updated.</p>
+This field is immutable.</p>
 </td>
 </tr>
 <tr>